DigitalPublishingToolkit/NN11/md/book.md

 Amendments to the U.S. Constitution’. *National Archives,*
 <http://www.archives.gov/exhibits/charters/bill_of_rights_transcript.html>.

-Wiener, Norbert. *Cybernetics: Or Control and Communication in the Animal and the Machine*, Cambridge, Massachusetts: MIT Press, 1948.
+Wiener, Norbert. *The Human Use of Human Beings*, Cambridge, Massachusetts:The Riverside Press (Houghton Mifflin Co.), 1950.

 Woolsey, James R. ‘Why We Spy on Our Allies’, *Wall Street Journal,* 17 March 2000, <http://www.wsj.com/articles/SB95326824311657269>.

-[^1]: Norbert Wiener, *Cybernetics: Or Control and Communication in the
-    Animal and the Machine*, Cambridge, Massachusetts: MIT Press, 1948.
+[^1]: Norbert Wiener, *The Human Use of Human Beings*, Cambridge, Massachusetts:The Riverside Press (Houghton Mifflin Co.), 1950.

-[^2]: Norbert Wiener, *Cybernetics: Or Control and Communication in the
+[^2]: Norbert Wiener, *The Human Use of Human Beings*.
-    Animal and the Machine*.

 [^3]: John Perry Barlow, *A Declaration of the Independence of
     Cyberspace*, 8 February 1996,